 Flaubert’s “Sentimental Education”, II

 And he went into a private room by himself.
 Through the two open windows he could see people in the windows of the houses opposite.
 Broad puddles quivered like watered silk on the drying asphalt, and a magnolia at the edge of the balcony filled the room with its perfume.
-This scent and the cool of the evening soothed his nerves; and he sank onto the red divan under the mirror…..
-(Sentimental Education)
+This scent and the cool of the evening soothed his nerves; and he sank onto the red divan under the mirror…. etc., etc.

 I feel guilty, because Flaubert probably spent hours writing that paragraph, but when I came to it I just skimmed past, because who cares?
 Likewise, when the woman Frederic has pursued for years takes him on a guided tour of her husband’s ceramics factory in order to keep him from declaring his love, that’s hilarious, but did Flaubert really have to spend two days reading up on ceramics just so he could have Mme.
 Arnoux use the terms “drabblers” and “roughing shop” correctly?
 There’s tons of that stuff, and Flaubert worked so hard on it, but I just don’t care.

 Nonetheless, with Sentimental Education Flaubert, after several false starts, finally succeeded in writing a non-annoying novel.
-I will even go further, and declare that in this book, Flaubert came as close as any novelist ever has to portraying the real nature of the man-eating Catfish of Love, in all its vast stupidity.
+I will even go further, and declare that in this book, Flaubert came as close as any novelist ever has to portraying the real nature of the man-eating Giant Catfish of Love, in all its vast stupidity.
+(Yes, man-eating.
+Woman are not Flaubert’s job).

-However, it’s useless.
-It’s hard to make an antiwar movie because movies have to be exciting, and the excitement will be objectively prowar.
+It’s useless.
+It’s hard to make an antiwar movie because movies have to be exciting, and the excitement will make them objectively prowar.
 Same for anti-drug messages.
-Every book about high society explains that people in high society are shallow and heartless, but high society rolls on untouched, and the moths still flock to the candle, using these novels as guidebooks.
-Love affairs in novels always end badly, but that makes no difference at all – people who don’t already have an incurable love itch don’t even bother to read them.
-The stories might have some restorative and comforting effect for those who have already been terribly singed, but they don’t keep anyone away from the flame.
+And every book about high society explains that people in high society are shallow and heartless, but high society rolls on untouched, and the moths still flock to the candle, using these novels as guidebooks**.
+Love affairs in novels always end badly, but that makes no difference at all – people who already have an incurable love itch seldom even bother to read them, and if the do they don’t get the message.
+These stories might have some restorative and comforting effect for those who have already been terribly singed, but they don’t keep anyone away from the flame.

 CODA